spurll/tell/readme.md

 Tell
 ====

 Sends a message via Terminal to a user or channel in Slack.
+It's basically just a really simple command-line wrapper for [SlackUtils](https://github.com/spurll/slackutils/).

 Installation
 ============